ammar78six/Computer-vision-Semester-Project/README.md

 Once objects are detected, texts within them are drawn on the screen and a the objects are made virtually accessible by clicking on them and deriving their descriptions listed on.

-The user can find any product in the shelf that matches with the descriptions they have provided in the application.
-This is marked in a 'bold pink' color on the screen.

 Our detection algorithms have the capability to allow almost any user to find far-away shelf objects as well as to be integrated in self-assisting robots that can position themselves based upon our indicators and find products.

 TO USE :